-Mother Nature is teasing us with brief spring snippets, so now’s the time to consult the Brooklyn Botanic Garden Cherry Blossoms map.
+Mother Nature is finally gifting us with spring weather, so now’s the time to consult the Brooklyn Botanic Garden Cherry Blossoms map to enjoy the season in all of her glory.

 If you’re particularly invested in the blush-pink blooms, there’s no better place to venture than the Brooklyn attraction.
 Not only is it home to gorgeous scenery, but traditional events focused on the flowers and the culture, including Hanami Nights, dance performances, and family activities.

-Although we might have some time before cherry blossoms bloom in NYC, you can keep track of the petals’ progress with BBG’s interactive map and plan your outing accordingly.
+We’ll admit, you have to be quick when tracking cherry blossoms bloom in NYC, but once you start monitoring the petals’ progress with BBG’s interactive map, you can plan your outing accordingly.

 Check out the Brooklyn Botanic Garden cherry blossom map